linode/apl-docs/docs/get-started/installation/overview.md

 Provision LKE with APL using Linode Cloud Manager or Linode CLI.

 ### [Custom](custom.md)
-Install APL on any other conformant Kubernetes cluster like EKS, AKS, GKE.
+Install APL on any other conformant Kubernetes cluster (like EKS, AKS or GKE).

 ---